openalto/ietf-hackathon/docs/demo_1.md

 Since you have learned how to set up the environment.
 Let's see how to test your changes to Rucio and ALTO code.

-If you want Rucio to use ALTO client library, you should enter the rucio container and install the ALTO client first:
+If you want Rucio to use the ALTO client library, you should enter the rucio container and install the ALTO client first:

 ```sh